wandb/weave/docs/docs/tutorial-eval.md

 ### Build a `Model`

 `Model`s store and version information about your system, such as prompts, temperatures, and more.
-Weave automatically captures when they are used and update the version when there are changes.
+Weave automatically captures when they are used and updates the version when there are changes.

 `Model`s are declared by subclassing `Model` and implementing a `predict` function definition, which takes one example and returns the response.